-There’s no question about it: Amazon Business, the B2B buying and selling arm of the world’s largest Ecommerce store, is big business.
-By 2025, Amazon Business is projected to hit $83 billion in gross merchandise volume.
-By then, Amazon could capture as much as 10 percent of all U.S. B2B Ecommerce sales.
-The company is already larger than most of the biggest B2B distributors.
+There’s no question about it: Amazon Business, the B2B buying and selling arm of the world’s largest E-commerce store, is big business.
+In just this year alone, Amazon Business is projected to hit $52 billion in gross sales; and as much as $83 billion by 2025.
+By then, Amazon could capture as much as 10 percent of all U.S. E-commerce sales.

-Further deepening its B2B capabilities, Amazon has built tools for buyers to make requests for specific products by introducing a Request for Quote (RFQ) system.
-Once a request is placed by a buyer, it is entered into a system that alerts buy side team.
+Amazon has also built tools for buyers to make requests for specific products.
+Once a request is placed, it goes into a system that alerts the buy-side team.
+Coupled with its automated “request for quote” feature, business buyers can use the Amazon platform for a wider range of needs and get put in touch directly with sellers.
 This creates a more bespoke sales experience that allows more flexibility and engagement on a platform that is typically more known for its uniform, hands-off shopping experience.

-A good example of how these features to come together is in the medical supply industry.
-Amazon offers the ability for buyers in medical field to submit their licensure to Amazon.
-Once approved, these buyers can then access product assortment specifically for their specialty, including class 2 and 3 FDA regulated items in the United States.
-These are products that cannot be found or purchased simply putting the product name into Amazon’s general search engine.
+A good example of how these features come together is in the medical supply industry.
+Amazon offers the ability for buyers in the medical field to submit their licensure to Amazon.
+Once approved, these buyers can then access product assortment specifically for their specialty.
+These are typically type 2/3 regulated products and can’t necessarily be found or purchased simply by putting the product name into Amazon’s search engine.

-Another example: Amazon is the operator of the Abilityone.gov marketplace, which is designed to satisfy disability spending requirements at government agencies and other organizations.
-It does this by qualifying sellers’ businesses as disabled-owned, and then provides a platform for other businesses to access them directly.
+Another example: Amazon participates in abilityone.gov, which is designed to satisfy disability spending requirements at government agencies and other organizations.
+It does this by qualifying sellers’ businesses as disabled-owned, and then providing a platform for other businesses to access them directly.

-With these efforts, it is clear that Amazon is after not just the long tail spend, but the more strategic spend of larger institutions and government agencies within specific verticals.
-The company has developed specific pages for new buyers in specific verticals, such as dedicated site pages for educational buyers with back-to-school specials.
-In fact, Amazon has created an entire program (currently in beta) for distributor pricing targeted at the educational market, where school districts, universities, and others in the industry can see special pricing and buying terms.
+As you can see, Amazon is after not just the long-tail spending, but the more strategic spending of larger institutions and government agencies within specific verticals.
+They’ve developed specific pages for new buyers in specific verticals, such as a page for educational buyers with back-to-school-specials.
+Amazon has created an entire program (currently in beta) for distributor pricing targeted at the educational market, where school districts, universities, and others in the industry can see special pricing and buying terms.

-These investments by Amazon have paid off and will continue to yield benefits to both Amazon and sellers on the platform.
-Amazon will continue to invest in finding buyers who need to place strategic, larger spends.
-And they’re clearly succeeding, with nothing but growth in the near future.
+It’s clear that these investments have paid off and will continue to grow. amazon will continue to invest in finding buyers who need to place strategic, larger spends.
+And they’re succeeding, with nothing but growth in the near future.